 Skills: 1.
-The ability to apply knowledge and use know-how to complete tasks and solve problems.
+The ability to apply and use knowledge to complete tasks and solve problems.
 In the context of the European Qualifications Framework, skills are described as cognitive (involving the use of logical, intuitive and creative thinking) or practical (involving manual dexterity and the use of methods, materials, tool and instruments) 8.
 2. Core skills: Basic essential skills required by a physiotherapist.
 3. Generic enabling skills: Skills commonly shared across professions to improve health.
+4. Skill Mix: The mix of skills held by the healthcare workforce needed to deliver a service.
+It can refer to the grade mix within one profession, the proportion of professionals and assistant staff and/or the combination of multiprofessional staff within the team 41.